jaredtking/heartbeat/README.md

 Enter Heartbeat.

 Heartbeat facilitates monitoring of metrics and generates alerts based on a flexible set of rules.
-Metrics are received over ordinary HTTP requests to the API.
+Metrics are received over ordinary HTTP requests to the API and can be anything (pulse, string, number).

 One needs not think of systems as strictly software running on servers.
-A system may be something in the physical world.
+A system may be something in the physical world like a business.
 If it generates data then it can be monitored by Heartbeat.
 Please see the use cases for examples of how Heartbeat may be used.

 ## Goals